All About Noonmark

 What is a Noonmark?

 A Noonmark is a sundial.
-If you are lucky enough to find yourself on an old New England farmstead one day, look at the barn wall or the parlor window and you might find a noonmark - so called because as the noon sun reaches the mark it casts a shadow.
+If you are lucky enough to find yourself on an old New England farmstead midday, look at the barn wall or the parlor window and you might find a noonmark - so called because as the noon sun reaches the mark, it casts a shadow.

-Internationally, Jane has worked in Botswana, Swaziland, Russia, Japan and Afghanistan with NGO's in a variety of different consulting, teaching and training capacities.
+Although she has lived in Vermont for most of her life, Jane has made tremendous inroads internationally, having worked in Botswana, Swaziland, Russia, Japan, and Afghanistan with NGO's in a variety of different consulting, teaching, and training capacities.

-Jane teaches graduate classes in Organizational Change (on-line) and Nonprofit Administration at Champlain College and the University of Vermont.
+Along with her work at Noonmark, Jane also teaches graduate classes in Organizational Change (online) and Nonprofit Administration at Champlain College and the University of Vermont.